trung-hn/python-tips-and-tricks/README.md

 ### Python Unpacking

-Unpack values quickly from a tuple or a list
+Unpack values quickly from a tuple or a list:

 ```python
 first, second, last = [10, 20, 30]